lpengshi/bgreview/README.md

 7. Run bgreview-client with **ng serve --proxy-config proxy-config** (Alternatively, you can build bgreview-client with **ng build --prod** and transfer the files in the dist folder to bgreview)

-Do ensure that you are in the correct directly when running the commands above.
+Do ensure that you are in the correct directory when running the commands above.

 ## Contributors
 * Pengshi Lai